 The Budapest basics

 Accommodations – Although accommodations in Budapest are pretty reasonable, I recommend Airbnb since they offer incredible value.
 I was able to find an apartment in District V for about 50% of the cost of a hotel.
-If you haven’t tried Airbnb before, sign up with my referral link for a credit of $45 on your first stay.

 My preferred booking site is booking.com since it lists hotels, apartments, B&B’s, vacation homes and inns.
 In addition, they price match and you’re not required to pay until after your stay for almost all accommodations.
 After five bookings, you become a member of their Genius program which gets you an extra 10% off on selected properties.